felmoreno1726/CovidQuarantinoBot/data/nlu.md

 - help message
 - help me
 - I need help
+- Please, help me
+- Please help

 ## intent:covid_screen
 - Covid screening
+- Covid-19 screening
 - Covid diagnosis
+- Covid-19 diagnosis
 - Give me a diagnosis for Covid-19
 - Diagnose me for Covid
+- Diagnose me for Covid-19
+- Test me for Covid
+- Test me for Covid-19
 - Screen me for Covid-19
 - Covid-19 evaluation
 - Covid evaluation
 - Assesment for Covid-19
+- Can you screen me for Covid?
+- Can you scren me for Covid-19?
+- Can you test me for Covid?
+- Can you test me for Covid-19?
+- Can you diagnose me with Covid?
+- Can you diagnose me for Covid-19?